 In accordance with the requirements of Schedule 10, section 10-2 (1) of O.Reg.170/03, samples are collected and submitted for analysis on a weekly basis.
-Additionally, samples are also collected and submitted for analysis after watermain breaks, during hydrant flushing activities and in response to some water quality complaints etc.
+Additionally, samples are collected and submitted for analysis after watermain breaks, during hydrant flushing activities and in response to some water quality complaints etc.

-In 2018, a total of 627 samples were collected and analyzed for the presence of E.coli and Total Coliforms.
-(618 routine samples, 19 non-routine samples) Laboratory results indicated that E.coli was detected on one (1) occasion and Total Coliforms were detected on three (3) occasions (Table 5).
+In 2019, a total of 428 samples were collected and analyzed for the presence of E.coli and Total Coliforms.
+(412 routine samples, 16 non-routine samples) Laboratory results indicated that Total Coliforms were detected on two (2) occasions (Table 5).
 Details about the adverse results are discussed below.

-To monitor the potential deterioration of the water quality, 301 samples were collected and analyzed for Heterotrophic Plate Count (HPC).
-Laboratory results indicated that, in 2018, HPC was detected at very low levels, between 0-39 colonies/mL, with one exception where HPC levels exceeded 500 colonies/mL (Table 5).
+To monitor the potential deterioration of the water quality, 409 samples were collected and analyzed for Heterotrophic Plate Count (HPC).
+Laboratory results indicated that in 2019, HPC was detected at very low levels, between 0-29 colonies/mL.
+(Table 5).